Biographies Characteristics Analysis

 Others can't compare.

-He is the head of the country
+He is the main one in the country,

 It's called...